August 23, 2017

 method from the react-redux

 library comes into play.
-It connects the react components with its associated
+It connects the react components with its associated state.

 Note: In react world, components which work directly with the store are called Container Components and components which work only on the given props (irrespective of where the props are supplied from) are called Presentation Components.